-Conditional operator (?:) in C# is used as a single line if-else assignment statement, it is also know as Ternary Operator in C# .
-It evaluates a boolean expression and on the basis of the evaluated True and False value executes corresponding statement.
+Conditional operator (?:) in C# is used as a single line if-else assignment statement, it is also known as Ternary Operator in C#.
+It evaluates a Boolean expression and on the basis of the evaluated True and False value, it executes corresponding statement.

-Precisely, In C# Conditional operator (?:) can be explained as follows.
+Precisely, conditional operator (?:) can be explained as follows.

 Syntax of conditional operator (?:) in C#